The following sections describe additional procedures after you have completed updating maps that are supplied with the default set.

 The config/local_only property of the svc:/network/rpc/bind service must be set to false.
 Otherwise, the NIS master cannot transfer the updated version of NIS master map to the NIS slave server by using the yppush command.

 Occasionally, maps fail to propagate and you must to use ypxfr manually to send new map information.
 You can choose to use ypxfr in two different ways: periodically through the root crontab file, or interactively on the command line.
 These approaches are discussed in the following sections.

 Maps have different rates of change.
-For instance, some might not change for months at a time, such as protocols.byname among the default maps and auto_master among the nondefault maps; but passwd.byname can change several times a day.
-Scheduling map transfer using the crontab command allows you to set specific propagation times for individual maps.
+For example, some maps might not change for months at a time, such as protocols.byname among the default maps and auto_master among the non-default maps.
+However passwd.byname can change several times a day.
+Scheduling map transfer by using the crontab command enables you to set specific propagation times for individual maps.

 To periodically run ypxfr at a rate appropriate for the map, the root crontab file on each slave server should contain the appropriate ypxfr entries. ypxfr contacts the master server and transfers the map only if the copy on the master server is more recent than the local copy.

 As an alternative to creating separate crontab entries for each map, you might prefer to have the root crontab command run a shell script that periodically updates all maps.
 Sample map-updating shell scripts are n the /usr/lib/netsvc/yp directory.
 The script names are ypxfr_1perday, ypxfr_1perhour, and ypxfr_2perday.
 You can modify or replace these shell scripts to accommodate your site requirements.
 The following example shows the default ypxfr_1perday shell script.Example 3 ypxfr_1perday Shell Script